Alabama Boat Registration Fees, Renewal & Title Rules (2026)

 Ready to Register Your Boat in Alabama?

-Visit the official Alabama Department of Conservation and Natural Resources (ADCNR) website to start your boat registration or renewal.
+Visit the official Alabama Law Enforcement Agency (ALEA) Marine Patrol Division website to start your boat registration or renewal.